darrhey/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Readme file for even more pointers
+Readme file for even more pointers, arrays and strings